 Located roughly four hours north of Anchorage and two hours south of Fairbanks on the George Parks Highway, it’s an easy drive to the heart of the state — after all, there’s only one road entrance to the park.

 If you don’t have your own wheels, here’s how to get there:

 Bus: One option is Alaska/Yukon Trails (907-452-3337), a passenger van company capable of transporting up to 16 passengers.
 They run from Anchorage to Talkeetna to Denali to Fairbanks, and the same route in reverse.
 Expect to leave town early for either departure and to get in around lunchtime.
-For a ride in a deluxe motorcoach, another option is The Park Connection (907-245-0200).
-During peak summer months, they have twice-daily services between Anchorage or Seward and Denali.
+For a ride in a deluxe motorcoach, another option is The Park Connection (907-245-0200), where travelers can either book tickets from Anchorage or Seward.

 ‘Will the mountain be out?’: Where to see Denali

 Rising 20,310 feet, Denali can be seen from parts of Anchorage to Fairbanks on a clear day.
 But clear days can be hard to come by.
 National Park Service rangers stress to visitors that the mammoth mountain is only out one of every three days (a rule that isn’t hard and fast — it could be out for days at a time and then hidden for a month straight).

 Even with its great height, the mountain isn’t visible from the park entrance, the surrounding campgrounds or nearby hotels.
 Miles 9 and 11 are your first chances of spotting it, the latter spot having a pullout and interpretive waysides with information about the cliff.
 There are myriad other spots along the road that allow for peeks of the peak, though the most iconic view of Denali is at Reflection Pond, near Mile 85.